Canol Project: Current status

 The Canol Road is still seasonally maintained within the Yukon and is known as Highway 6.
 A ferry in the community of Ross River, Yukon is used to cross the Pelly River.
 There are several old vehicle dumps remaining on the Yukon side and an old pipeline crossing remains in Ross River.
 The bridge has been used as a footbridge and was recently refurbished.

 In the Northwest Territories the road is no longer maintained and is now the Canol Heritage Trail.
 It is estimated that 46,000 barrels of crude oil were spilled along the pipeline route.
 Many of the abandoned buildings and vehicles contain hazardous materials and telegraph wire has entangled animals such as moose and caribou.
 Clean-up of telegraph wire began in 2015 and most of the wire along the trail has been coiled up for removal.
 Remediation work began in 2018 to remove contaminants, telegraph wire and other safety hazards along the trail and expected to be completed in 2020.
 Remediation of the trail will allow the creation of Doi T'oh territorial park to proceed as set out in the Sahtu Dene and Metis Comprehensive Land Claim Agreement.

 Cleanup began in 2018 at the former site of the refinery in Whitehorse, known locally as the Marwell tar pit.
-Work was expected to be completed in 2020 at a cost of almost $7 million dollars.
+Work was expected to be completed in 2020 at a cost of almost $7 million.

+Imperial Oil's Norman Wells operations continued after the closure of the Canol pipeline, supplying local demand up and down the Mackenzie River with barges.
+Additional wells and a new processing facility were opened in 1985, alongside Enbridge's Line 21 pipeline, which links Norman Well to the broader Canadian pipeline network at Zama City, Alberta along a much simpler southeastern route that follows the Mackenzie River.
+As of 2025, closure and remediation of the wells and associated production infrastructure is anticipated for the late 2020s or early 2030s.